 - direct interaction with human participants for the purpose of data collection using research methods such as questionnaires, interviews, observations, focus groups etc.;

-- indirect observation with human participant for example using observation, web surveys etc
+- indirect observation with human participants for example using observation, web surveys etc.;

-- access to, or utilisation of, data concerning identifiable individuals.
+- access to, or utilisation of, data or case files/records concerning identifiable individuals;